 There is always a need for more member involvement in community service projects.
 Please contact Community Service to learn about ways to participate in a project or to connect with others who are already doing so.
 You get to choose how much time you can contribute and there’s lots of flexibility.
 In addition to the benefits you send out to others in our community, it’s a Great way to get to know other members.

 It is a joy and a privilege to use our skills and passions to help and support others.
 Each item we create is an expression of our compassion and encouragement for each recipient.
 These activities remind us that:

 “Sewing brings care and comfort to all life’s challenges and celebrations.”

 If you can, please consider joining other guild members sometime this year to work on a community service project.
 In-person Sew Days occur monthly on the 3rd Monday at the Winona Grange from 9:30am to 2:30pm.
 We welcome all members to join in the fun of charitable sewing.
 Contact Community Service if you have questions.

 Passage Quilt Project

-The Passage Quilt Project (PCP) at Providence St. Vincent Medical Center is another ongoing project.
-PCP is an effort to comfort terminally ill patients and their families.
-Volunteers create Passage Quilts for actively dying patients.
-QUILT is an acronym for Quiet, Understanding, Individuals, Lives, and Transitions.
-A patient’s family members select a quilt from those available.
+The Passage Quilt Project at Providence St. Vincent Medical Center is an effort to comfort end-of-life patients and their families.
+Volunteers create varied Passage Quilts and a patient’s family members then select a quilt from those available.
 Approximately 400 quilts are provided each year to these patients in transition and their families.

 Stitch pre-cut quilt top kits or donate a quilt top (which will then be layered, quilted and finished by volunteers) or a completed quilt of your own creation.